lisitsyn/tapkee/README.md

 The main entry point of Tapkee is [embed](https://github.com/lisitsyn/tapkee/tree/master/tapkee/tapkee.hpp) method (see the documentation for more details).

-If your library includes Eigen3 at some point - let the Tapkee know about that with the following define:
+If your library includes Eigen3 (and only if) at some point - let the Tapkee know about that with the following define:

 `#define TAPKEE_EIGEN_INCLUDE_FILE <path/to/your/eigen/include/file.h>`

-Please note that if you don't use Eigen3 in your project there is no need to define that variable, Eigen3 will be included by Tapkee in this case.
+Please note that if you don't include Eigen3 in your project there is no need to define that variable - Eigen3 will be included by Tapkee in this case.

 If you are able to use less restrictive licenses (such as GPLv3 and LGPLv3) you could define the following variables: